Daniel O'Shaughnessy: Club career

+Metz B

 After trials at Premier League clubs Liverpool, Manchester United, Sunderland and Scottish Premier League club Celtic, O'Shaughnessy moved to French Ligue 2 club Metz on a 2 1/2-year contract in early January 2012.
 He made 40 appearances and scored one goal for the club's reserve team and helped the team to the 2013–14 Championnat de France amateur 2 Group C title.
 O'Shaughnessy departed Metz at the end of the 2013–14 season, having failed to receive a call into the first team squad.